webplatform/docs/tutorials/using_css_background_images/index.md

 {{!}}Indicates the path'' or URL '' of the background image.
 {{!}}

 Set the <code>background-image</code> by showing the browser where to find the image, using the URL.
 For example; <code>url(alert.png)</code>.
 Note that the path is prefaced with they keyword <code>url</code> and wrapped in parenthesis.
 This syntax is important to the browser understanding that you mean to indicate a location.
+If your url contains special characters or white space, you may have to use apostrophes or quotations around the url inside of the parentheses.

 Valid values include a <code>URL</code>, <code>none</code>, or <code>inherit</code>.